brancadavide/rails_ajax_formhandler/README.md

 ## Usage

+#Important
+This works 'out of the box' with 'form_for'.
+Since Rails 5.1 the new 'form_with' is standard and 'form_for' will be removed completely removed in future releases.
+Until than, the ajax_formhandler works with 'form_with' only with a little workaround, see below under "form_with".
+As soon as 'form_for' is completely removed, we'll come up with a new version, written explicitly for 'form_with'!

 This works with standard generated scaffold controllers, models and views seamlessely!
 Just add the following line to your js-file, for example 'client.js':